catseye/The-Dossier/article/Computer Games of Note.md

 has moments of morbidity that may make it worthwhile: Graham's scream as he falls off the icy cliffs, and the narrator's jesting about "dying for a drink."
 But don't even try playing the endgame without a walkthrough.

-### Ultima VII Part 2 (Role-playing, MS-DOS, mouse)

-I wasn't fortunate enough to play this until 2003.
-This was, of course, long after the hardware that it made so many demands on was obsolete, and could only be emulated awkwardly — either by Exult, which (when I tried it) was kind of hard to set up, or by switching between real mode and protected mode thousands of times a second, which is just about as happy as it sounds.

 [RUBE]: http://catseye.tc/node/RUBE